1st Kings Chapter 1

 /ˈdeɪvɪd/; romanized: Dāwīḏ, “beloved one”) Historians of the Ancient Near East agree that David probably lived around 1000 BCE.
 For more info click here

-, and say to him, did not you, my lord, O king, swear to your handmaid, saying, Assuredly Solomonשְׁלֹמֹה
+, and say to him, didn’t you, my lord, O king, swear to your maidservant, saying, Your son Solomonשְׁלֹמֹה

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here

-your son shall reign after me, and he shall sit upon my throne? why then does Adonijah reign?
+will reign after me, and he will sit on my throne? why has Adonijah become king?

-1:14 See, while you yet talk there with the king, I also will come in after you, and confirm your words.
+1:14 While you are still there talking to the king, I will come in after you, and confirm what you are saying.

 Bath-sheba intercedes for Solomon